Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 All fields must be created in Salesforce and cannot be created in Actindo and dynamically be added to Salesforce.

 Site-specific attributes are additionally created for each site.
-That means, when creating an offer, the site specific attribute is created once as a non site-specific attribute containing a default value for all sites without another value.
+That means, when creating an offer, the site-specific attribute is created once as a non site-specific attribute containing a default value for all sites without another value.
 Additionally, the attribute is created as a site-specific attribute for every available site.
 When a new site is subsequently created, the corresponding site-specific attribute is automatically created after the connection has been synchronized.

+[comment]: <> (non site-specific oder non-site-specific oder site-non-specific?
+Even site-unspecific/unspecified?
+Sorry, Zungenbrecher...)

 **Site-specific status**